 While many of the domain marketplaces and auctions like GoDaddy have secure measure in place, if you are buying direct from a domain investor or flipper, you need to make sure you are protected.

 Editor’s note: Not sure where to start?
-You can use GoDaddy’s Domain Buy Service to have a domain broker handle these details for you.
+You can use GoDaddy’s Domain Broker Service to have a domain broker handle these details for you.

 6. Get your new content indexed in search engines